Atulsaini2806/Basic_python/README.md

-I am learnig python from apnacollage.
+I am learnig the basic concept of python.